 The landed gentry have been calling the Lake District home for years, building some of the finest stately houses in the country.
 Strolling immaculate grounds is a great circuit breaker from more energetic activities, and it’s a wonderful thing to do in the Lake District.

-While the topiary gardens at Leven’s Hall are worth a nosy, the grand gardens at Holker Hall steal the show.
-A mix of formal gardens, flower-strewn meadows and tree-lined paths make it a lovely place to explore.
+The grand gardens at Holker Hall are a must-visit destination in the lakes.
+A mix of formal gardens, flower-strewn meadows, and tree-lined paths make it a lovely place to explore.

 The magnificent magnolias and rhododendrons are out in April, but we have it on good authority (from the gardener) that July is the best time to visit.